 19 March–6 April 2014

-Bhutan was protected by both its isolation within the Himalayas and its deep valleys and almost impenetrable forests until 1970 when it finally opened its doors.
-The Buddhist philosophy that life is sacred and should be protected has resulted in over 70% of the land remaining forested.
-As a result Bhutan is now considered one of the world's top ten biodiversity hotspots.
-On this exciting new tour we will explore most of the country and all of its habitats, from snow-capped mountains to alpine meadows, pristine forests to spectacular river valleys, in search of White-bellied Heron, Himalayan Monal, Satyr Tragopan, Blood Pheasant, Rufous-necked Hornbill, Ward's Trogon, Beautiful Nuthatch, Wedge-billed Wren-babbler, Fire-tailed Myzornis, Mrs Gould's and Green-tailed Sunbirds and Collared Grosbeak.
+Bhutan is unspoilt with over 70% of its land remaining forested and it is considered one of the world’s top biodiversity hotspots.
+On this exciting new tour we will explore all of its habitats, from snow-capped mountains to alpine meadows, pristine forests to spectacular river valleys, in search of spectacular and sought after Himalayan species.

 Day 1 Overnight flight from the UK to Calcutta.